joeky888/vimrc/ReadMe.md

 ### Extra notes

 * Don't use `sudo vim`, use `sudoedit` instead
+* Auto-complete is disabled inside ssh sessions and docker containers
+* Use vim built-in clipboard when system clipboard is not available
 * On MacVim, both Ctrl key and Command key will work if you save it as `~/.gvimrc`
 * There are some keys one should never map them
     * Ctrl-I = Space in terminal